Starting an online food business is lucrative today. But how do you start? Here’s an easy guide for first timers.

-If you are looking at starting a food business online there is no better time than now.
+If you are looking at starting online food business, there is no better time than now.
 While starting your business online may seem to be an intimidating affair, it is also the need of the hour.

-Let’s look at some basic steps that will help you start a food business online.
+Let’s look at some basic steps that will help you start an online food business.